Singapore University of Social Sciences: Establishment (2017–)

-Restructuring process

-From 17 March 2017, SIM University was renamed as Singapore University of Social Sciences (SUSS) and brought under the ambit of Ministry of Education.
-The autonomous status was officially awarded by the Singapore government on 11 July 2017.

-The university will restructure to retain a "limited offering" in business and engineering programmes while increasing its offerings in social science programmes.
+The university restructured to retain a "limited offering" in business and engineering programmes while increasing its offerings in social science programmes.
 All programmes will have curricula considering the social impacts on the community and have to partake a compulsory module in social sciences.

 In 2019, SUSS enrolled most students in the areas of social sciences and social services.

-From 1 April 2019, IAL was restructured into an autonomous institute within SUSS.
+From 1 April 2019, the Institute for Adult Learning (IAL) was restructured into an autonomous institute within SUSS.
 They will work together in course design, development and teaching adult students.
 SUSS will have access to IAL's research findings on the learning needs of students, while IAL will be able to research using SUSS's student data and its adult student learning experience to train adult educators.
 The university will accredit and issue qualifications on tertiary programmes run by IAL.

+In January 2024, SUSS changed its Chinese name from 新加坡新跃社科大学 to 新加坡社科大学.

+In 2025, it was announced that SUSS will be relocated to the site of the former Rochor Centre.

 Programmes

-In 2014, SUSS (under its former name SIM University) started its full-time programmes that takes on the applied degree pathway with emphasis on practice-oriented teaching.
-All full-time degree programmes are direct honours degrees and may be completed in 4 to a maximum of 6 years.
+In 2014, SIM University started its full-time programmes that take on the applied degree pathway with emphasis on practice-oriented teaching.
+SUSS offers full-time undergraduate programs culminating in a direct honours degree.
 Programmes offer Professional Major and several Major-Minor combinations.

-The Bachelor of Laws programme will take will take about 4.5 to 5 years and the Juris Doctor (JD) programme 4 years.
-Both are to be completed within 6 years.

-Collaborations

-SUSS collaborates with overseas universities to offer the following programmes:

-Entrepreneurship
+SUSS offers part-time undergraduate programs that lead to either a basic degree or an honours degree.
+On 24 May 2017, SUSS became the first Singapore university to partner with all five polytechnics to offer the SkillsFuture Work-Study Post-Diploma (WSPostDip) For Poly Graduates programme, an articulation pathway to SUSS Part-time Undergraduate Degree Programmes.
+This initiative allows polytechnic graduates to enhance their skills through university-level courses, alongside on-the-job training.

+SUSS offers Bachelor of Laws (LLB) and Juris Doctor (JD) programmes specializing in Criminal Law or Family Law.
+Both degrees are recognized under the Legal Profession Act, with a minimum cGPA of 3.5 required for eligibility to sit Part B of the Bar Examinations.

+SUSS offers a range of postgraduate qualifications, including graduate certificates, graduate diplomas, master's degrees, and doctoral degrees (PhDs).

+The SUSS SkillsFuture Career Transition Programme is designed to help adults acquire industry-relevant skills, enhance employability, and transition to new sectors or job roles.

 The Alibaba Cloud-SUSS Entrepreneurship Programme was launched in July 2017 where students either receive a Certificate or Minor in Entrepreneurship.
-This programme enables students to learn ideation, validation, building their Minimum Viable Product and pitching for funding.

-A series of Impact Startup Challenge were also curated where students travel to foreign countries as a 3 to 5 days entrepreneurship boot camp.
-SUSS students partners with foreign students to work together on their business idea and prototype.
+A series of Impact Startup Challenge were also curated where students travel to foreign countries as a three to five days entrepreneurship boot camp.
 One of the teams, Good for Food was featured by Channel News Asia for creating a smart AI dustbin which can help the Food & Beverage sector to track and reduce food waste.